What You'll Find On This Page

-Plitvice Lakes is a National Park, and in 1979 was awarded recognition as a UNESCO world heritage site in 1979.
-The UNESCO site has sixteen lakes linked together with a series of waterfalls.
-The lakes are famous for their stunning colours, often changing from shades of teal, turquoise and deep blues to greys.
+Plitvice Lakes is a National Park, and in 1979 was awarded recognition as a UNESCO world heritage site.
+This UNESCO site has sixteen lakes linked together with a series of gushing waterfalls.
+The lakes are famous for their stunning colors, which change from shades of teal, turquoise, and dark blues to grays throughout the year.
 The shades vary due to the quantity of minerals or organisms in the water.